 - How many hits has your listing received in the MLS?

 - Do the marketing comments sell the benefits or features?

 - What kind of direct mail campaign has been launched?

 - How many open houses have been held?

-- Is your signage in a prominent location, contain several phone numbers, plus a Web site?
+- Is your signage in a prominent location?
+Does it contain several phone numbers and a website?

 - Do you have a virtual tour published?

-- What kind of feedback have you received from agents and buyers?
+- What kind of feedback have you received from agents and prospective buyers?

 - Are you offering enough compensation to selling agents?

 Watch Other Listings